The Ultimate Guide to Icelandic Liquor and Spirits

 Katla Vodka is produced by a family-run micro-distillery.

-Produced by a family-run micro-distillery, Katla Vodka is another excellent addition to Iceland's emerging vodka scene.
-Making full use of Iceland's pure water, Katla is rich, smooth, and distilled as often as necessary to achieve the desired purity.
+Produced by a family-run microdistillery, Katla Vodka is another excellent addition to Iceland's emerging vodka scene.
+Making full use of Iceland's pure water, Katla is rich, smooth, and distilled numerous times to achieve the desired purity.

-Sharing a name with Katla, one of Iceland's mightiest volcanos, the black and white packaging is a nod to the mountain's location on the map, with the red label at the cap symbolizing lava.
+The vodka shares its name with Katla, one of Iceland's mightiest volcanoes.
+The black and white packaging is a nod to the mountain's location on the map, while the red label at the cap symbolizes lava.

 3. Loki Vodka

 Loki Vodka is named after the Norse god of mischief, and the bottle features a large Icelandic magical stave, the Helm of Awe.
 This might mean the vodka makes you mischievous.
-We just know it tastes good.
+(We just know it’s delicious.)

 Top 3 Brands of Icelandic Gin

 Gin production has become increasingly popular in Iceland in recent years.
-The country's pure water and unique local ingredients make for a great base when producing a tasty gin.
+The country's pure water and unique local ingredients make a great base for producing a tasty gin.
 Here are our choices for the best brands of Icelandic gin.

 1. Himbrimi Old Tom Gin

 Himbrimi is the Icelandic word for the common loon.Based on an early 18th-century gin recipe, Himbrimi is inspired by the scent of botanicals that grow in the Icelandic wilderness.
-Himbrimi is a sweet, floral, and complex gin that has become quite popular in Iceland.
-As an Old Tom-style gin, it is pretty accessible for people who don't usually like gin.
+Himbrimi is a sweet, floral, and complex gin that has become popular in Iceland.
+As an Old Tom-style gin with a much sweeter profile, it is more accessible for people who don't usually like gin.

-The gin's name is drawn from the Icelandic translation of the common loon, the native waterbird, which adorns the label of Himbrimi.
+“Himbrimi” means “the common loon” in Icelandic.
+The country’s native water bird adorns the bottle label.
 A beloved bird inhabiting many lakes and ponds in Iceland, the common loon is known for its spectacular diving abilities and eerie calls.

 2. Ólafsson Gin